-UW-Madison prohibits sexual assault, domestic violence, dating violence and stalking.
+UW-Madison prohibits sexual assault, domestic violence, dating violence and/or stalking.
 The University of Wisconsin System and UW-Madison have policies and procedures to respond to behavior of students and employees that interfere with the University's educational and work environment.

 UW-Madison determines the type of disciplinary proceeding to use based on the status of the accused.
-Complaints against students for disciplinary code violations should be reported to the Dean of Students Office, the Office of Student Conduct and Community Standards, or the Title IX Coordinator.
+Complaints against students for disciplinary code violations should be reported to the Dean of Students Office, or the Title IX Coordinator.
 Where the accused person is a student, the student disciplinary process will be utilized.
 Complaints can be submitted via email, phone or in person.
-Students should report employee violations to the Title IX Coordinator.
-Complaints can be submitted via email or in person.
-The Title IX Coordinator will then assist the student in continuing the complaint with the appropriate office based on the employee's category.
-Employees may report violations to the Title IX Coordinator.
+Complaints against employees should be reported to the Office of Workforce Relations or the Title IX Coordinator.
 Where the accused person is an employee, the appropriate employee disciplinary process will be used based on the employee's category.